-Grading criteria: In the end of the class, the professor will randomly pick up two cases among six cases; and grade your group performance in these two cases including class discussions (10%=5%2 cases) and written reports (10%=5%2 cases).
-The grade is based on your group's active and quality participation in class discussions and correct understandings of the concepts and theories, and the breadth and depth of your group's case analyses in written reports.
+Grading criteria: In the end of the class, the professor will randomly pick up three cases among five (or six) cases\; and grade your group performance of these three cases.
+The grade is based on your group's correct understandings of the concepts and theories, the breadth and depth of your group's case analyses, your insights beyond the case discussions, and the effectiveness of group discussions in written reports.
 Every group member receives the same grade.